Quantum Error Correction Codes for Truncated SU(2) Lattice Gauge Theories: Code 2 for

 This error correction code for the whole plaquette chain is shown in Fig.~\ref{fig:qec2_chain}, in which black dots indicate the vertices where the local Gauss's law constraints have been converted into stabilizers while the constraints at vertices without black dots are not accounted for in this code.
 Thus the logical Hilbert space of this code still contains some unphysical states that violate Gauss's law at vertices without black dots.
 As long as the initial state is physical and the Hamiltonian evolution is implemented correctly, the state will remain in the physical sector.
 If the boundary conditions are periodic, the codeword also contains the topological flux configuration mentioned in Sec.~\ref{sec:pbc}.

 In terms of the logical operators, the total electric energy is given by

-where $n$ labels the positions of the black-dot vertices in Fig.~\ref{fig:qec2_chain}, where local Gauss's law constraints have been converted into stabilizers.
+in which $n$ labels the positions of the black-dot vertices in Fig.~\ref{fig:qec2_chain}, where local Gauss's law constraints have been converted into stabilizers.
 The local magnetic interaction term (the plaquette) involves four black-dot vertices

 where we have defined

 Extending this code to two spatial dimensions is straightforward on a honeycomb lattice, as shown in Fig.~\ref{fig:qec2_2D}.
 At each black-dot vertex, we still use the notation that the two logical qubits $\ket{q_lq_r}_L$ represent the $j$ states on the left and right links of the vertex.
 The local electric energy associated with each black-dot vertex is the same as in Eq.~\eqref{eqn:HE} except for a different prefactor, accounting for the geometry of the unit cell.
 The local magnetic interaction term (the honeycomb plaquette) involves six black-dot vertices